jdutel42/Dash_Data_Analysis/README.md

 ## Intended Use

-This application was developed as part of an academic coursework in data science applied to public health.
+This application was developed as part of an academic coursework in data science and data visualization.
 It aims to serve as a pedagogical tool and proof of concept for multidimensional health data exploration.

-Author
+## Author

 Developed by Jordan Dutel, Ariane Paradan and Pengjun Li, as part of "UE Analyse de données" at Claude Bernard Lyon 1 University.